Study: AudioEye detects up to 2.5x more issues than other tools

 Accessibility Compliance: Automation and Expert Help from AudioEye

-Staying compliant with evolving accessibility standards can feel overwhelming — especially considering larger organizations have less than a year to meet compliance requirements.
+Staying compliant with evolving accessibility standards can feel overwhelming — especially for larger organizations, which have less than a year to meet compliance requirements.
 But it doesn’t have to.
 With AudioEye, creating an accessible design — one that adheres to ADA standards — is simple and straightforward.

-AudioEye takes a three-pronged approach to accessibility, combining powerful automation, human-assisted AI technology, and testing during the development process to detect and fix accessibility issues.
-Our comprehensive approach not only streamlines your path to ADA compliance but also saves you up to 90% in costs compared to traditional methods.
-Plus, with AudioEye Assurance, you’ll have peace of mind knowing your digital content has 400% better protection than consulting or automation-only approaches.
+AudioEye takes a holistic approach to accessibility, expertly combining powerful automation and human-assisted AI technology to detect and fix accessibility issues.
+Our comprehensive approach streamlines your path to ADA compliance and integrates accessibility into every part of your processes.
+Plus, with AudioEye Assurance, you’ll have peace of mind knowing your digital content is twice as protected as with consulting or automation-only approaches.

 Share Article